Categories:

 As demonstrated in the example above, the DDL statement doesn’t use a fully-qualified name for the table used to create the view.
 To resolve the name of this table, Snowflake uses the name of the database and the name of the schema for the view.

-Return the DDL used to create a UDF named multiply that has two parameters of type NUMBER:
+Return the DDL used to create a UDF named multiply that has two arguments with the data type NUMBER:

 SELECT GET_DDL('FUNCTION', 'multiply(number, number)');